Machine learning misconceptions

-Machine learning give companies competitive advantages by creating new products, services, and business models.
+Machine learning give companies competitive advantages by creating new products, services, and business models, but it comes together with a set of misunderstandings.
 There has been a lot of press around ML and it is easy to understand why people would want to jump in and start using this technology.
 Making the jump without understanding the risks and increase efficiency possibilities usually turns into unmet expectations.
 Let’s see what are the most common issues and what we can do to prepare and make the right decisions.

 Expect the unexpected